-The Reference Approach is designed to calculate the emissions of CO2 from fuel combustion, starting from high level energy supply data.
+The Reference Approach is designed to calculate the emissions of CO_2 from fuel combustion, starting from high level energy supply data.
 This approach does not distinguish between different source categories within the energy sector and only estimates total emissions from source category 1.A Fuel Combustion.

-The reference approach estimates the following GHGs:
+The Reference Approach estimates the following GHGs:

-$CO_2$ $CH_4$ $N_2O$ HFCs PFCs $\mathbf{SF}{6}$ NF 3 X
+CO 2 CH 4 N_2O HFCs PFCs \mathbf{SF}{6} NF 3 Х

-The Software prepares Reference Approach estimates of CO2 within the two worksheets and provides an additional worksheet for comparison of the results of the Reference and Sectoral Approaches.
+The Software prepares Reference Approach estimates of CO2 within two worksheets -i.e. Reference Approach Data and Estimating Excluded Carbon- and provides in addition:

+- ✓ one worksheet for comparison of the results of the Reference and Sectoral Approaches, - ✓ one worksheet to report the quantity of CO2 emissions from NEU reported elsewhere in the NGHGI and where in the inventory those emissions are reported.

 The Reference Approach worksheets may be found under "Tools" on the main ribbon.

-- 1. IPCC Equation 6.1 calculates the $CO_2$ emissions - 2.
+- 1. IPCC Equation 6.1 calculates the CO2 emissions - 2.
 IPCC equations 6.2 and 6.3 estimate the apparent consumption of primary fuel and secondary fuel, respectively - 3.
 Equation 6.4 estimates the amount of excluded carbon